Roboy/RollbodyUnityFace/README.md

 ## Installation

-Use version [2019.3.0f5](https://unity3d.com/unity/beta/2019.3.0f5) of the Unity Editor to avoid compatibility problems.

 Use version 2021.3.8f1 of the Unity Editor to avoid compatibility problems.
 Clone the repo and open it as a project in Unity.
-You need [ROS 2 Galactic](https://docs.ros.org/en/galactic/index.html) installed on your machine.
-This was tested with Ubuntu 20.04.

 ## Usage